 We provide a full array of specialized equipment and delivery room coverage along with all required support services around the clock.
 We are prepared to serve the needs of our rapidly growing population and demand for local NICU practitioners who will provide expertise and support to you and your infant.

-As a parent of a NICU patient, we are proud to provide you with other NICU caregivers with a private room.
-Made possible by a gift from Hailey's Hope Foundation, the goals of this resource room is to provide a quiet and comfortable space to support you during your visit as your participate in your infant's care while they are in our NICU.
+Made possible by a gift from Hailey's Hope Foundation, we are proud to offer NICU families a resource room.
+This room is an exclusive area that provides NICU families a quiet and comfortable space to support you during your visit as you participate in your infant's care.

-Watch Video Testimonials for Orange Regional Medical Center NICU
+Watch Video Testimonials for Orange Regional Medical Center's NICU

 In the video below, Jacqueline Sinclair-Cicchiello, describes the experience of giving birth to Jack who was experiencing breathing difficulties.
 No family anticipates a stay in the NICU when they plan for the arrival of their baby, says Jacqueline.